IWASAKI-Tetsuro/dotfiles/README.md

+# you should install following tools
-molokai
+ - molokai
-oh-my-zsh and plugins
+ - oh-my-zsh
+ - zplug
-vim-plug
+ - vim-plug
-fzf
+ - fzf